 - Meditation (a practice of focusing attention in one direction to achieve a sense of grounding in the present moment and reduce stress)

 - Biofeedback (the use of the mind to control a response from the body, such as heart rate, by paying attention to signals from the body that are measured with electrodes, which are painless electrical sensors)

 - Yoga (the use of breathing and posture exercises to promote relaxation)

-Counseling is another approach to treat anxiety.
-By talking with a trained professional, you may learn to respond to challenges and the associated emotions in healthy ways.
-Options include individual counseling, couples or family counseling, and group counseling.
+Psychological Treatment.
+This is another approach used to treat anxiety.
+By talking with a trained professional, you may learn to respond to challenges of feeling anxious or constantly worrying.
+Options include individual therapy, couples or family therapy, and group therapy.

 Managing Stress

 American Society of Clinical Oncology Clinical Practice Guideline: Screening, Assessment, and Care of Anxiety and Depressive Symptoms in Adults with Cancer